-A number of studies have been conducted by various parties which represent to be authoritative on the issue of emissions of carbon dioxide and certain other gases, generally referred to as greenhouse gases ("GHG").
-Many of these studies draw conflicting conclusions as to whether GHG is contributing to warming of the Earth's atmosphere.
-In 2009, the EPA adopted rules for establishing a GHG emissions reporting program.
+The EPA has adopted rules for the reporting of carbon dioxide, methane and other greenhouse gases ("GHG") from certain sources.
 Fewer than ten of our facilities are presently subject to the federal GHG reporting requirements.
 These include facilities with combustion GHG emissions and potential fugitive emissions above the reporting thresholds.
 We import sufficient quantities of finished fuel products into the United States to be required to report that activity as well.
-We also continue to monitor GHG emissions for all of our facilities and activities.
-At the present time, we do not anticipate the need to purchase a material amount of GHG credits or install control technology to reduce GHG emissions at any of our facilities.
+We also continue to monitor GHG emissions for our facilities and activities.

-In 2010, the EPA promulgated regulations establishing Title V and Prevention of Significant Deterioration permitting requirements for large sources of GHGs (a portion of these regulations were overturned by the U.S. Supreme Court in 2014).
-Fewer than ten of our existing facilities are potential major sources of GHGs ubject to these permitting requirements.
+The EPA has also promulgated regulations establishing Title V and Prevention of Significant Deterioration permitting requirements for certain large sources of GHGs.
+Fewer than ten of our existing facilities are potential major sources of GHG subject to these permitting requirements.
 We may be required to install "best available control technology" or ("BACT") to limit emissions of GHGs from any new or significantly modified facilities that we may seek to construct in the future if they emit quantities of GHGs that trigger the requirements of these regulations.
-The EPA is in the process of establishing BACT for various sources of GHG emissions, but it appears likely that, for facilities such as ours, BACT will normally take the form of enhanced energy efficiency measures rather than post-combustion GHG capture requirements.
-We do not anticipate that the imposition of enhanced energy efficiency requirements would have an adverse material effect on the cost of our operations.
+For facilities such as ours, BACT will normally take the form of enhanced energy efficiency measures rather than post-combustion GHG capture requirements.
+We do not anticipate that the imposition of enhanced energy efficiency requirements will have a material adverse effect on the cost of our operations.